pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 module.exports = router;
 ```

+And that's it.
 The next section will explain how the views (for the client and admin) work.

 # Creating the user page
 The index page (`views/index.hbs`) is simple: